 Freedom Through Strength meant self-liberation through the power of will.
 To live the life you truly want to live and do what you truly want to do, you need self-discipline.
 For otherwise, your bad habits and fleeting desires will drag you down a path of weakness.
 To resist habitual-affective slavery, you must strengthen the power of your will and build discipline.
 This was the common theme underlying the older articles on this blog.
 I put it all together in my book Willpower Condensed.

 With Ad Libertatem Naturae, I lay particular emphasis on moving “(back) to the freedom of nature.”
-Freedom of nature is the freedom to live true to our nature, to follow our own will, our True Will, and to not be enslaved by the government, the economy, the advertising industry, the media and its entertainment (everything that wants our attention), over-civilized social conditioning, habitual drug use, and, most importantly, our own self-enslaving beliefs, ego-founding stories, unpractical opinions, and bullshit worries about how we appear to other people.
+Freedom of nature is the freedom to live true to our nature, to follow our own will, our True Will, and to not be enslaved by the government, the economy, the advertising industry, the media and its entertainment (everything that hijacks our attention), over-civilized social conditioning, habitual drug use, and, most importantly, our own self-enslaving beliefs, ego-founding stories, unpractical opinions, and bullshit worries about how we appear to other people.
 To grow free from all that is to grow into the freedom of nature.
 Freedom is not something we have or attain; it is something we grow into.

 In a sense, of course, everything is part of nature, including civilization, laws, marketing strategies, drugs, human behavior, and even our inner emotional and mental life.
 So one could argue that “ad libertatem naturae” is an empty slogan.
 Since everything is a part of nature, one can never not be free.
 Therefore, moving toward the freedom of nature cannot be an actual movement because one is always there already—one is free by necessity.